TessaKlein/TKlein-Portflio/README.md

 <a name="Personal Brand Statement"></a>
 ### Personal Brand Statement
 I combine analytic skills with artistic vision to deliver data-driven strategies for comapnies to empower their clientele with displays of their personal colors and style in a way that invites conversation.
+<a name="Passion for Fashion"></a>
+Fashion allows all the colors of people's lives to be broadcasted in a personal way.
+It also reinforces that first appearances are extremely important, but theydo not define the character behind it.
+The appearance is an invitation to learn more about the individual and understand more about the brain, heart, and soul behiind the external layer.
+Those parts are beautiful if given the chance to learn.
+Fashion allows me to be moody while maintaining my natural charisma and politeness.
+Fashion opens the window to the soul, and it has been something I've held onto since my grandmother introduced me to the terminology of elegance and class.
+Data Analytics in fashion is where my dream job resides.
+What items are not being bought within each type of style of clothing.
+For a business setting, what colors are honed and what products are returned?
+For a dress occasion, what styles were returned and why?
+What about these items made the customer feel their external layer did not match what they were feeling on the inside at the tiime?

 <a name="DanielsDistinction"></a>